-- Step 3: Secure the brackets tightly. - Step 4: Follow the same steps to attach the second bracket to the opposite side. - Step 5: After the brackets are attached to the Industrial Managed Switch, use suitable screws to securely attach the brackets to the rack, as shown in Figure 2-2-3.
+Step 3: Secure the brackets tightly.

+Step 4: Follow the same steps to attach the second bracket to the opposite side.

+Step 5: After the brackets are attached to the Managed Switch, use suitable screws to securely attach the brackets to the rack, as shown in Figure 2-2-3.

-Figure 2-2-3 Mounting the Industrial Managed Switch on a Rack
+Figure 2-2-3: Mounting Managed Switch in a Rack

-Step6: Proceed with Steps 4 and 5 of session 2.2.1 Desktop Installation to connect the network cabling and supply power to the Industrial Managed Switch.
+Step 6: Proceed with Steps 4 and 5 of session 2.2.1 Desktop Installation to connect the network cabling and supply power to the Managed Switch.